 The Difference Between Caramel and Butterscotch

 I read on OChef.com that some salted butters can contain up to 3% salt, or about 3/4 teaspoon per stick.
 Or up to 1 whole Tablespoon per pound.
-So, if the original Doncaster butterscotch was made with a base recipe of one pound of (presumably) salted butter, it would also contain about 1 Tablespoon of salt.
-Hence: salt is a Big Player in butterscotch’s flavor profile.
+So, if the original Doncaster recipe was made with a base of one pound of (presumably) salted butter, it would also contain about 1 Tablespoon of salt.
+Hence: salt is a Big Player in the flavor profile.
 Magical!

-If you are interested in reading all about the similarities and differences between caramel and butterscotch, please check out my post on the subject:
+If you are interested in reading all about the similarities and differences between caramel and butterscotch, you may enjoy my post about the difference between the two.

 Again, since temperature is critical to the success of candy making, I want to make sure you’ve grabbed your Stages of Sugar chart.
 The butterscotch candy recipe is right below along with a couple of updates to avoid confusion when making the candy.